EMGuyant/inquisitive-nature/_posts/2023-07-08-powerbi-calculate.md

 author: Ethan Guyant
 title:  "Unlocking the Secrets of CALCULATE: A Deep Dive into Advanced Data Analysis in Power BI"
 category: Quick Start
-tags: [Microsoft 365, Power BI, Power Platform, Power BI Fundamentals Series, Function Friday]
+tags: [Microsoft 365, Power BI, Power Platform, Power BI Fundamentals Series, Power BI Functions]
 description: Are you tired of drowning in a sea of data?
 Data analysis is a puzzle waiting to be solved and CALCULATE is the missing piece that brings it all together.
 Let's explore the intricacies of CALCULATE in Power BI.
 From unraveling complex calculations to applying complex filters, this function holds the key to unlocking actionable insights buried within your data.
 image: /assets/img/post_img/power-bi-calculate.jpg
 image_by: Mahmoud Amer